jbeard4/SCION/README.md

 This is the transitional repository for the next generation of the SCION JavaScript library.
-This documentation is in flux, and is incomplete.

 # Overview